gastonstat/plspm/README.md

 plspm
 ============================

 R package **plspm** exclusively dedicated to Partial Least Squares Path Modeling (PLS-PM) analysis.
 Versions later than 0.3.0 only contain functions related to Partial Least Squares Path Modeling.
-Other methods such as nipasl, pls regression, and pls canonical analysis are now in the brother package **plsdepot**.
+Other methods such as nipals, pls regression, and pls canonical analysis are now in the brother package **plsdepot**.

 ## Requirements and Installation